 December 31,

-2022 2021
+2023 2022

-YPL 6,028 6,574
+YPL 1,798 6,028

-Other equity method investments 171 162
+Other equity method investments 232 171

-Total equity method investments 6,199 6,736
+Total equity method investments 2,030 6,199

-Equity method investments were primarily comprised of the Company's indirect investment in LSEG shares, which it holds through its direct investment in York Parent Limited and its subsidiaries ("YPL"), formerly Refinitiv Holdings Limited ("RHL").
-YPL is an entity jointly owned by the Company, Blackstone's consortium (comprised of The Blackstone Group and its subsidiaries, and private equity funds affiliated with Blackstone), and certain current LSEG and former members of Refinitiv senior management.
-As of December 31, 2022 and December 31, 2021, YPL held a combination of LSEG ordinary shares and LSEG limited-voting ordinary shares (with the shares carrying in aggregate an approximate 30% economic interest and a 24% voting interest in LSEG).
-As of December 31, 2022, the Company owned 42.84% (December 31, 2021 - 42.82%) of YPL and indirectly owned approximately 72.0 million (December 31, 2021 - 72.4 million) LSEG shares.
+Equity method investments were primarily comprised of the Company's indirect investment in LSEG shares, which it holds through its direct investment in York Parent Limited and its subsidiaries ("YPL").
+YPL is an entity incorporated under the laws of the Cayman Islands and jointly owned by the Company and Blackstone's consortium (comprised of The Blackstone Group and its subsidiaries, and private equity funds affiliated with Blackstone).
+The increase in other equity method investments reflects the Company's 19.9% minority interest in Elite, following the sale of a majority stake in the business in June 2023 (see note 7).